 Tests and studies on internet speeds give conflicting results.
 And even the results given are just an average of all server locations as accessed from one particular country.
 But users might want to select a particular server location frequently (such as Ireland) and avoid others completely (such as China).

 Users might also want to complete certain activities, such as downloading torrents, uploading files, or streaming a movie.
 Different VPNs might be better or worse at these activities.
 Further, tests are only accurate over the time period through which the testing was completed.

 It is best to just assume that using a VPN will slow down your overall speeds a little, but that this is a small price to pay for security and privacy.
 In information technology and many other areas, it is always going to be a tradeoff between convenience and security.

 However, many tests do indicate that ExpressVPN is consistently fast across all regions and time periods due to the technology that they use.
 Other providers can be very variable in terms of their speeds.
-CyberGhost and NordVPN are also very fast according to a number of reports.
+CyberGhost VPN and NordVPN are also very fast according to a number of reports.

 4. Overall Best VPN Services for the UK?

 While every VPN on this list is perfectly suited to UK citizens, the absolute best is hard to determine.
 It seems like there is a tie between NordVPN, Surfshark, and ExpressVPN.

 There are arguments to be made for each of them.
 They are all fast, secure, and reliable.
 In the end, it largely comes to personal preference as much as to technical differences.

 NordVPN and ExpressVPN have the largest numbers of servers in the largest number of countries.
 However, it does not render all other services useless.
 Not everyone needs VPN connections in so many countries.

 Surfshark has the best quality-to-price ratio and can be safely said to be the workhorse VPN for many people.
 It does everything it has to without demanding large investments.
 On the other hand, its server park is not very big.